Noah-Samawi/ci-swag/README.md

 ## Marketing

+The B2C (Business-to-Consumer) ecommerce model is adopted for CISwag as it is an online merchandise and edu platform platform catering to individual consumers looking to purchase a wide array of coding related products or enroll in supplementary education courses.

+The main target audience will be software engineering students or existing developers.

 CI Swag's marketing strategy will focus on online channels to boost traffic and engagement.
 There will be an initial setup as seen in this project followed by the hypothesis of a marketing strategy that can be used when payments/business accounts are installed.

 ### Initial Plan